vinaykiranG/Vinay_Bayzat_App/README.md

 Start the development server:
 Launch the application, which will be accessible at http://localhost:3000.
 Running Tests
-To run the unit tests for the calculator functions, execute the command associated with your package manager.
+To run the unit tests for the calculator functions, execute the command

+"npm test -- --watchAll=false"

+ associated with your package manager.

 Edge Cases
 The application handles the following edge cases: